DCMLab/form-repetition-ismir23/README.md

 The repo contains the following code and data:
 - `generate-data/`: code for extracting the datasets (Python)
-  - `extract-essen.py`: converting the Essen folksong corpus to tsv
+  - `extract-essen.py`: converting the Essen Folksong Collection to tsv
   - `extract-mtc.py`: converting the Meertens Tune Collection to tsv (not used in the paper)
   - `requirements.txt`: Python dependencies
 - `inference/`: code for grammar inference (Julia)